 Kentucky State Parks are now pet friendly.
-Pet owners will pay a $30 fee plus applicable tax for each lodge room reservation and $50 for each cottage reservation.
+Pet owners will pay a $30 fee plus applicable tax for each lodge room reservation and $50 for each cottage reservation (pets are not allowed in the cottages at Dale Hollow Lake State Resort Park).
 Guests that bring a pet into an accommodation without prior notification and paying the fee will be charged a fee of $50 plus applicable tax per stay and a $100 extra cleaning fee.
 No more than two pets are allowed per room/cottage.
 Pets may be brought into state park campgrounds as long as they are on a leash.
 Pets are not allowed on any park trails that share land with State Nature Preserves or are in protected archaeological areas.
 This includes Wickliffe Mounds SHS and all but one trail at Natural Bridge SRP and John James Audubon SP.
 Also, a few trails at Cumberland Falls, Carter Caves, Pine Mountain, and Blue Licks Battlefield State Parks are part of nature preserves.
 These trails will be posted as such.
 Click here to view our Pet Friendly policy.

 Question: Do you have discounts for senior citizens?

 Yes.
 We offer a 10 percent discount on lodging and camping fees.
 A driver’s license or birth certificate can be shown for proof of age for those 62 and older.

 Yes, our 17 resort parks have wireless internet services in the lodges.